Quantinar: a blockchain p2p ecosystem for honest scientific research: What is Quantinar?

-Quantinar is organized as a Decentralized Autonomous Organization (DAO), an online community that jointly controls the organisation's funds to pursue common goals (\href{https://ethereum.org/en/whitepaper/}{Ethereum's white paper}, \href{https://blog.ethereum.org/2014/05/06/daos-dacs-das-and-more-an-incomplete-terminology-guide/}{2014 article} from Vitalik Buterin).
-As described in \ref{sec:reputation}, the Quantinar DAO will represent a P2P platform for knowledge sharing that will have a reputation based governance, meaning that only active contributors in the academic environment will be able to control the update of the platform and the management of it's funds.
-Quantinar's main goal is to enforce scientific research reproducibility by creating a new digital publication platform that requires more input from scholars, namely giving access to the code, data, results and extra information provided by courselets (see Section \ref{sec:content}).
+Quantinar is organized as a Decentralized Autonomous Organization (DAO), an online community that jointly controls the organization's funds to pursue common goals (\cite{Buterin2013}, \cite{Buterin2014}).
+As described in \ref{sec:reputation}, the Quantinar DAO will represent a P2P platform for knowledge sharing that will have a reputation-based governance, meaning that only active contributors in the academic environment will be able to control the update of the platform and the management of its funds.
+Quantinar's main goal is to enforce scientific research reproducibility by creating a new digital publication platform that requires more input from scholars, namely giving access to the code, data, results, and extra information provided by courselets (see Section \ref{sec:content} for a definition of such a knowledge unit).
 Moreover, the peer-review process described in \ref{sec:opr} ensures the quality control needed by an academic journal.
-On top of that, Quantinar plans to become an integrated solution for presentation, data loading and exploration, code execution and computing power.
-By creating an integrated research environment, the platform will also offer a marketplace for Datalets, Models or Quantlets (see Section \ref{sec:content}) that aims to connect the academic environment to the industry.
+On top of that, Quantinar is designed to become an integrated solution for presentation, data loading and exploration, code execution, and computing power.
+By creating an integrated research environment, the platform will also offer a marketplace for Datalets (Dl), Models, or Quantlets (Ql) (see Section \ref{sec:content} and \ref{sec:qr_ecosystem}) that aims to connect the academic environment to the industry.
 This will generate the revenue needed for the growth of the platform, and for other causes like funding research that the community decides it's needed.
 The governance process and tokenomics research of Quantinar will be described in a separate publication.
-At time of writing, Quantinar (\href{https://www.quantinar.com/}{quantinar.com}) is a website that manages the following:
+At the time of writing, Quantinar (\href{https://www.quantinar.com/}{quantinar.com}) is a website that manages the C5 paradigm.